avohq/ios-avo-inspector/README.md

     let schema = avoSot.extractSchema(["id": "sdf-334fsg-334f", "number": 41])

 # Batching control

+In order to ensure our SDK doesn't have a large impact on performance or battery life it supports event schemas batching.

 Default batch size is 30 and default batch flust timeout is 30 seconds.
 In debug mode default batch size is 1, i.e. every event schema is sent to the server as soon as it is reported.